artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 **SOLUTION:**
 We next show partial solutions for this exercise as an example.
 Complete the solutions not provided.

 *a.
-Identify the hazards that occur and explain how this processor handles them.*
+Identify the hazards that occur and explain how this processor handles them.
+You may include screenshots from the RVfpga-Pipeline simulator while executing the program.*

 <img width="259" height="271" alt="image" src="https://github.com/user-attachments/assets/77b0ad9d-11c3-4234-a2b2-71582294b623" />